emmekappa/firestore-emulator-docker/README.md

 The following environment variables must be set:

-- `DATASTORE_LISTEN_ADDRESS`: The address should refer to a listen address, meaning that `0.0.0.0` can be used.
-The address must use the syntax `HOST:PORT`, for example `0.0.0.0:8081`.
-The container must expose the port used by the Datastore emulator.
 - `DATASTORE_PROJECT_ID`: The ID of the Google Cloud project for the emulator.

 ## Connect application with the emulator